 Davis G Patterson, PhD

-Davis Patterson is a sociologist and a Research Scientist in the University of Washington's WWAMI Rural Health Research Center and Center for Health Workforce Studies.
-He has two decades of experience in qualitative, quantitative, and mixed-methods research and evaluation spanning a variety of areas in healthcare, human services, and education.
-Dr. Patterson has conducted health workforce and rural health research on physicians, health information technology, allied health and other types of professionals to inform policy and improve rural and underserved populations' access to healthcare.
-His field research experience includes conducting interviews of over 500 persons from diverse cultures and from all walks of life, at home and abroad.
+Davis Patterson is a sociologist and a research assistant professor in the University of Washington Department of Family Medicine.
+He is the Deputy Director of the WWAMI Rural Health Research Center and an investigator in the Center for Health Workforce Studies.
+He has more than two decades of experience in qualitative, quantitative, and mixed-methods research and evaluation in healthcare, human services, and education.
+Dr. Patterson's research seeks to inform policy and improve rural and underserved populations' access to healthcare, with particular attention to the primary care and allied health workforces, as well as innovative models, such as community paramedicine.
 He is an avid traveler and fluent in Spanish.

 Research Interests & Roles